nikomatsakis/rustverify2022/index.md

 * Start off with the borrow checker.
 * Tooling that makes thorough testing easy and accessible.
     * Including detecting UB in unsafe code.
 * Ready for more?
-Add in some pre- and post-conditions, maybe test dynamically.
+    * Add in some pre- and post-conditions, maybe test dynamically.
 * Not enough for ya?
-Try this model checker.
+    * Try this model checker!
+I heard it's nice!

-Making the **fancy stuff** easy and accessible
+TL;DR?
+Rust: Making the **fancy stuff** easy and accessible!

 ---